DirectMyFile/dep-destructuring/proposal.md

 ## Proposal

 Destructuring should be allowed in any kind of assignment.
 Identifiers should be separated by a `,` with optional whitespace.
 As always, the value on the right should be evaluated, and the values should be assigned to the respective variables left to right.

-The right side of the assignment can be an instance of `List` or `Map`.

 ### Current Syntax Equivalent